Robust Neural Rendering in the Wild with Asymmetric Dual 3D Gaussian Splatting: Experiments

 \subsection{Comparison with SOTA}

-As shown in Tables~\ref{tab:onthego}-\ref{tab:phototourism}, the proposed Asymmetric Dual 3DGS framework, in both the GS-GS and EMA-GS setups, consistently outperforms all baselines by a significant margin across all evaluation datasets, highlighting the robustness and generality of our approach.
-Visual comparisons are provided in Figure~\ref{fig:onthegoandrobustnerf}-\ref{fig:phototourism}.
+As shown in Tables~\ref{tab:onthego}-\ref{tab:phototourism}, the proposed \modelname{} framework, in both the GS-GS and EMA-GS setups, consistently outperforms all baselines by a significant margin across all evaluation datasets, highlighting the robustness and generality of our approach.
+Visual comparisons are provided in Figure~\ref{fig:onthegoandrobustnerf}.

 In terms of training efficiency, our GS-GS model trains in an average of 30 minutes per scene on the NeRF On-the-go and RobustNeRF datasets, while the EMA proxy further reduces training time by one-third.
 For the PhotoTourism dataset, which features high-resolution imagery and dynamic lighting, EMA-GS cuts training time from 7.2 hours to 2.9 hours compared to the previous SOTA~\cite{kulhanek_wildgaussians_2024} while achieving better reconstruction quality.